neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 **Optional** Set environment variables for `<job-id>` to use in the executed job.
 You can also set environment variables for the entire workflow.
 For more information, see [`defaults.env`](./#defaults-env).

-When two ore more environment variables are defined with the same name, `neuro-flow` uses the most specific environment variable.
+When two ore more environment variables are defined with the same name, `apolo-flow` uses the most specific environment variable.
 For example, an environment variable defined in a task will override the [workflow default](./#defaults-env).

 **Example:**